How to Properly Brush Your Teeth: Brush Smarter, Not Harder

 Brushing After Wisdom Teeth Removal

-1. Avoid the extraction site for the first 24 hours.
+1. Avoid the extraction site entirely for the first 24 hours.
+Focus on cleaning other teeth normally.

 Brushing Kids’ Teeth

-2. If under 3, use a rice grain-sized smear of fluoride toothpaste.
+2. For children under 3 years old, use only a smear (rice grain-sized amount) of fluoride toothpaste.

 faqs